Would you start a new series from the last episode? Would you brush your teeth before eating french onion soup? Would you wear sunglasses at night?

 When you use Quick Check, we request your report and credit score from a credit reporting agency to determine which credit cards you’ll be approved for, before you apply.
 This is an example of a soft hit and it gives you the confidence of knowing which cards you could get without risking rejection and impacting your credit score.

 So if you’re thinking about applying for a Capital One Mastercard®, give Quick Check a try first.
-It’s easy, and you’ll get a response in only 15 seconds.
-(Count backwards if you’re impatient.)
+It’s easy, and you’ll get a response in seconds.

 † You can be 100% confident you’ll be approved when you apply, as long as: